savenow/Traffic_Camera_Tracking/README.md

-# Traffic_Camera_Tracking
+# Traffic Camera Tracking
-This project aims to recognize and track escooters through the traffic intersection and find their trajectories, time of passing and speed.
+Finding Escooter and tracking their trajectories.